robstarbuck/documents/cv/index.md

 ### Web Developer
 #### Born 1983

-**Frontend Focussed Developer and Designer**.
+**Frontend focussed developer and designer**.
 Given my background in design, I have a good eye for what works on a site.
 I'd fit in best with a small team.
-I'm experienced with React, Apollo GraphQL, Typescript, JS, CSS, Go, UI Development and Graphics Suites.
+I'm experienced with React, Next.js, Apollo GraphQL, Typescript, JS, CSS, Go, UI Development and Graphics Suites.
 I'm currently investing time using Web Components and Go.
+I am considering all opportunities that allow for working four days a week.

 - Bristol, BS5
 - https://robstarbuck.uk